FOOD

 By Margaret Swaine

-The culinary travel scene in Canada boasts delicious taste trails and unique regional dishes from coast to coast.
-Creative young chefs reinterpret Canada’s regional dishes, showcase ethnic influences and play with exotic spicing.
-Heirloom produce from local farms, indigenous wild foods foraged from the forests, organic meats and fresh seafood fished from the oceans and lakes are among their cherished ingredients.
+The culinary scene in Canada boasts delicious taste trails and unique regional dishes from coast to coast.
+Creative young chefs reinterpret Canada’s regional dishes, showcase diverse influences and play with exotic spicing.
+Heirloom produce from local farms, indigenous wild foods foraged from the forests, organic meats and fresh seafood are among their cherished ingredients.

-Specialties on the menu in British Columbia include wild salmon, golden honey mussels, spot prawns, geoduck, BC bison, Fraser Valley duck and Salt Spring Island lamb.
+Specialties on the menu in British Columbia include wild salmon, golden honey mussels, spot prawns, Dungeness crab, B.C. bison, Haida Gwaii halibut and Salt Spring Island lamb.

-There is a wide range of guided culinary tours—sometimes led by chefs—in southern B.C., particularly near the Okanagan Valley, Cowichan Valley and Fraser Valley.
-City tasting tours in Victoria, Vancouver and Whistler visit restaurants and culinary neighbourhoods (www.hellobc.com).
+There is a wide range of guided culinary tours—sometimes led by chefs—in southern B.C., particularly in the Okanagan Valley, the new home turf of Canada’s first UNESCO City of Gastronomy.
+Be sure to head to Kelowna.
+Go for city tasting tours in Victoria, Vancouver and Whistler (www.hellobc.com).

 Cornucopia Whistler is an annual 11-day indulgence of local food and drink that pairs homegrown chefs with top B.C. producers, breweries, distilleries and wineries (www.whistlercornucopia.com).

-In Alberta, as Canada’s ranch heartland, elk, bison, wild boar, caribou and beef—which many refer to as Canadian Rocky Mountain Cuisine—are plentiful.
-Canadian Rocky Mountain Resorts has its own 540 acre game ranch to provide for its lodges in Banff, Lake Louise and Emerald Lake (www.crmr.com/culinary).
-Chuck’s Steakhouse in Banff offers a full-on taste of Alberta raised beef with a platter containing wagyu, Benchmark striploin and 45-day dry-aged steaks (www.chuckssteakhouse.ca).
+In Alberta, as Canada’s ranch heartland, wild game is plentiful.
+Canadian Rocky Mountain Resorts has its own game ranch to provide for its lodges in Banff, Lake Louise and Emerald Lake (www.crmr.com/culinary).

-In Prince Edward County, pop into a cidery, brewery, or ice cream shop for a cold treat or sample fine pinots and chardonnays at wineries in this picturesque area on the north shore of Lake Ontario.
-Check out the cool cocktail and food scene at the Drake Devonshire (www.thedrake.ca/drakedevonshire), enjoy fresh laid eggs for breakfast at one of the bucolic B&Bs such as Wilfrid Boutique Farmhouse (www.thewilfrid.com) or sign up for a cooking class to learn the tools of the trade at The Waring House (www.waringhouse.com).
+In Prince Edward County, check out the cool cocktail and food scene at the Drake Devonshire (www.thedrake.ca/drakedevonshire), enjoy fresh laid eggs for breakfast at one of the bucolic B&Bs such as Wilfrid Boutique Farmhouse (www.thewilfrid.com) or sign up for a cooking class to learn the tools of the trade at The Waring House (www.waringhouse.com).

 Butter tarts were a staple of pioneer cooking in both Upper and Lower Canada (now Ontario and Québec).
 The Kawarthas Northumberland Butter Tart Tour has grown to over 50 locations throughout the area (www.buttertarttour.ca).
 The townships of Minto, Southgate, Wellington North and West Grey’s have a self-guided Butter Tarts Trail (www.wellington.ca/en/business/tr-buttertart.aspx).

-New France’s first inhabitants ate hearty meals to cope with the rigours of everyday life and the cold winter climate—evolving a distinct home-cooking style over the centuries that became Québec classics, such as: tourtière, meat and pork pie; cipaille, a layered wild meat pie; fèves au lard, baked beans; cretons, a fatty pork spread; tarte au sucre, sugar pie; and soupe aux gourganes, broad bean soup (www.bonjourquebec.com/en-ca/to-see-and-do/delicious-discoveries).
+New France’s first inhabitants ate hearty meals to cope with the rigours of everyday life.
+The rugged lifestyle enhanced a distinct home-cooking style over the centuries that became Québec classics.
+Think tourtière, a meat and pork pie; cipaille, a layered wild meat pie; fèves au lard, baked beans; and cretons, a fatty pork spread (www.bonjourquebec.com/en-ca/to-see-and-do/delicious-discoveries).

-Maple syrup plays a big role in traditional food with some 13,300 producers in the province.
-In spring, Québécois gather at around 90 cabanes à sucre (sugar shacks) to enjoy baked beans, oreilles des crisse (crispy pork rinds), and pancakes all drenched in maple syrup (www.bonjourquebec.com/en-ca/to-see-and-do/delicious-discoveries/sugar-shacks).
+Maple syrup plays a big role in traditional food, with some 13,300 producers in the province.
+In spring, Québécois gather at cabanes à sucre (sugar shacks) to enjoy baked beans and pancakes all drenched in maple syrup (www.bonjourquebec.com/en-ca/to-see-and-do/delicious-discoveries/sugar-shacks).

-From Petite-Rivière-Saint-François to La Malbaie, epicureans treat themselves to a gastronomic adventure on the Charlevoix Flavour Trail which features some 20 specialty producers and 16 restaurants (www.tourisme-charlevoix.com/en/what-to-do/routes-and-circuits/flavour-trail).
+From Petite-Rivière-Saint-François to La Malbaie, epicureans treat themselves to a gastronomic adventure on the Charlevoix Flavour Trail which features specialty producers and 16 restaurants (www.tourisme-charlevoix.com/en/what-to-do/routes-and-circuits/flavour-trail).

 The Eastern Townships, renowned for its gourmet cuisine, has dozens of local producers and agritourism locations (www.easterntownships.org/tag/296/createurs-de-saveurs-local-producers) as well as a good number of restaurants with a history and tea stops (www.easterntownships.org/taste-the-townships).